 The Marlborough Museum Archives collection has digitised hundreds of letters donated by Annie Ball, which relate to the life of Dr Thomas Renwick’s family.

-In 1846, Dr Renwick married Adeline Absolom.
-Her money enabled them to buy land in Marlborough’s Awatere and Waihopai Valleys and, while their home was in Nelson, Thomas spent a lot of time travelling to their properties in the Wairau.
-By the late 1860s, Adeline’s health was poor and she returned to London.
+In 1846, Dr Renwick married Adeline Absolom, a wealthy woman but one with a "dubious reputation.”1 Her money enabled them to buy land in Marlborough’s Awatere and Waihopai Valleys and, while their home was in Nelson, Thomas spent a lot of time travelling to their properties in the Wairau.
+By the late 1860s, Adeline returned to London, following an affair.
+Her health deteriorated.
 On 5 November 1868, Thomas wrote to her expressing concern about her health:

-Adeline divorced Renwick in 1869 and died a year later.
-In the mid-19th century, all of a wife’s money and property, whether acquired before or after marriage, was her husband’s.
-It is unclear how the divorce (which was almost unheard of at that time) affected Renwick’s rights over his wife’s property, except that it all seems to have remained in his hands after Adeline Renwick’s death.
 The Married Women’s Property Act came into effect in 1884 and gave married women a legal existence and the right to own property for the first time.
-However, by this time, Renwick had also died and all of the properties came to his second wife.2
+By this time, Renwick had also died and all of the properties came to his second wife, Anne.4

-Whether or not Renwick got any satisfaction from Mr and Mrs Sclaunders, his life was to take a happier turn and, at the beginning of 1872, he married Anne Smith.4 It is clear he found love with Anne, as his letters show a different side to the reserved Scotsman who wrote business-like letters to his first wife.
+Whether or not Renwick got any satisfaction from Mr and Mrs Sclanders, his life was to take a happier turn and, at the beginning of 1872, he married Anne Smith.6 It is clear he found love with Anne, as his letters show a different side to the reserved Scotsman who wrote business-like letters to his first wife.

-And on 22 December 1873 he began a letter from the Delta Dairy: “My own darling Annie, mine you observe and no other bodies…”6
+And on 22 December 1873 he began a letter from the Delta Dairy: “My own darling Annie, mine you observe and no other bodies…”8